-LBO - Select the output level (in dB) for the PRI DBU card interface.

-Choices: Auto, 0, 7.5, 15.0, and 22.5 dB.
+LBO - Select the output level (in dB) for the PRI DBU module interface.
+Choices: AUTO, 0, 7.5, 15.0, and 22.5 dB.

-RX GAIN - Select the desired receiver sensitivity setting.
+Rx GAIN - Select the desired receiver sensitivity setting.
 The factory default setting is NORMAL, which is adequate for most applications.
 The EXTENDED setting should be used only in applications where the NORMAL setting is not sufficient.
 If the receive signal strength is less than 30 dB, choose EXTENDED.